segundofdez/the-end/README.md

 # The end

-Just another way to say goodbye on your website using a pure css fake modal window
+Just another way to say goodbye on your website using a pure css fake modal window.

 ## Instructions